jfear/larval_gonad_docs/content/docs/scrnaseq_prep/cell_selection/_index.md

 **Problem:** Identify individual cells from scRNA-Seq data.

-Cell selection is variable with different parameters and versions.
+Cell selection is chalenging due to large differences in RNA content among cell types and the presence of ambient RNA giving signal to empty 10X beads.
+10X Genomics provides their own software for calling cells (`cell ranger`), however results are very different between versions and parameters.
+Here I look at 3 different runs of `cell ranger`.
 Cell ranger v2 with default parameters under performs returning ~500 cells per replicate.
 Cell ranger v2 with the `--force-cells` option forces the returning of the expected number of cells for each replicate, but this is rather *ad hoc*.
 Cell ranger v3 with default options returns the expected number of cells or more.
-This seems less *ad hoc* than using the `--force-cells` option, but maybe over calling the number of cells especially in replicates 2 and 3.
+Cell ranger v3 seems less *ad hoc*, but maybe over calling the number of cells especially in replicates 2 and 3.
-Also the addition of low count cells seems to muddle cluster calling in downstream analysis.
-While similar clusters are identified, irrespective of this step, clusters called from cell ranger v2 `--force-cells` have better separation and representation of known markers from the literature.
+I also used a popular third party method from the `dropletUtils` package, which appears to over call cell.

+Without having ground truth it is difficult to know which method performs the best.
+In the end, consistency is more importatnt than accuracy.
+If empty 10X beads are included in the experimental data then they will likely cluster together and would not show any markers of interest.
+The most conservative approach would be use the consensus.
+However, because all of these methods are based on total UMI, the consensus would always just be the lowest number of cells called (i.e., `cell ranger` v2 with defaults).
+Instead I propose using the intersection of (`cell ranger` v2 `--force-cells`, `cell ranger` v3, and `dropletUtil`), which would be conservative while still capturing the low RNA content cells.

 ## Overview